Energize your career in the Arctic!

 Applications for this competition may be considered for future employment opportunities with QEC.

-We thank all applicants for the interest; however, only those selected for further consideration will be contacted.
+We thank all applicants for their interest.
+However, only those selected for further consideration will be contacted.